-When York Station opened it was the largest anywhere in the world and today boast 11 platforms, all but 3 (9, 10 and 11) are covered by its iconic glass and wrought iron roof.
-York Station is also a key feature in "Britain's 100 Best Railway Stations" by Simon Jenkins and was one of only 10 stations to be award 5 stars.
+When York Station opened, it was the largest station anywhere in the world.
+Today it boasts 11 platforms, all but 3 (9, 10 and 11) are covered by its iconic glass and wrought iron roof.
+York Station is also a key feature in "Britain's 100 Best Railway Stations" by Simon Jenkins and was one of only 10 stations to be awarded 5 stars.

 |Saturday||05:45 - 21:00|

 |Sunday||07:30 - 21:30|

 |Weekdays||05:30 - 21:00|

 Located on concourse

 We welcome your feedback, suggestions and ideas to help us to make changes that can develop and grow our business.